 Room and board greater than $10,000 per semester when paid to an off-campus housing facility, such as apartment complexes or other rental properties.

-Exception: Medical goods and services purchased using Maximum Affordable Payment Schedule (MAPS) codes, contracted goods and services, and in-state public college/university tuition and fees do not require competitive bids, irrespective of the total dollar amount of the SA.
+Exception: Medical goods and services purchased using Maximum Affordable Payment Schedule (MAPS)rates, contracted goods and services, and in-state public college/university tuition and fees do not require competitive bids, irrespective of the total dollar amount of the SA.

-Proprietary and Sole Source Purchases: A proprietary or sole source purchase is made when only one brand name (manufacturer) or only one provider can meet TWC-VR's specifications for the product or service because of distinctive features or characteristics that are not provided by competing companies, similar products, or comparable services.
-A proprietary purchase or sole source transaction must not exceed $25,000.
+Sole Source and Proprietary Purchases: A sole source purchase occurs when only one provider can meet TWC-VR's specifications for the product or service because of distinctive features or characteristics that are not provided by competing companies, similar products, or comparable services.
+A proprietary purchase occurs when only one product or service can meet these requirements.

-Justification for a proprietary or sole source purchase is required if only one provider meets requirements, the planned purchase exceeds $10,000 or does not involve MAPS, is not for tuition and fees, and no contract is required.
+For sole-source or proprietary purchases exceeding $10,000, excluding those involving MAPS, tuition/fees, or existing contracts, a detailed justification must be documented in a case note.
+This justification must demonstrate that the proposed purchase offers the best value for the State of Texas and include the following:

+Describes the specific product or service and explains the need and planned use;

+Explains why the specifications for the product or service are restrictive and limit the number of potential vendors;

+Explains why no other competing products or services can fulfill the customer’s needs; and

+Describes whether the purchase is a sole source (only one vendor can provide the good or service) or available from multiple vendors.

+Sole Source and Proprietary Purchases must not exceed $25,000.

 Contracted Goods or Services: Some goods and services must be purchased under contract.
 Customer goods and services that are purchased under contract include, but are not limited to, the following:

 Assistive Technology;